thecrazymage/temp_sdst/README.md

     **Output:** Generated textures and logs will be saved in `logs/objaverse_eval_{date}`.

+    > **Verification:**
+    >
-    > **Verification:** To verify that the all generation process completed successfully, run the sanity check on the output folder:
+    > To ensure that the all generation process completed successfully, run the sanity check on the output folder:
     > ```
     > bash scripts/sanity_check.sh -d logs/objaverse_eval_{date} -ef 1 -ed 2 -esf 6
     > ```